 - i.
+Parking lot/garage

-Parking lot/garage - 3.
-Additional Use Requirements - i.
-Bars/wine bars - (a) Bars and wine bars in the Downtown Community Overlay District shall have a total building area of no more than 2,500 square feet. - (b) Bars and wine bars shall not serve alcohol past midnight. - ii.
-Craft alcohol production - (a) At least 15% of the gross floor area (GFA) shall be used as retail space that is open to the public. - (b) No more than 2,000 square feet of the gross floor area (GFA) shall be used for manufacturing related activity.
-This includes space for production, bottling, packaging, storage, and distribution. - iii.
+- 3. Additional Use Requirements

+- i.
+Bars/wine bars

+- Bars and wine bars in the Downtown Community Overlay District shall have a total building area of no more than 2,500 square feet.

+- Bars and wine bars shall not serve alcohol past midnight.

+Craft alcohol production

+- At least 15% of the gross floor area (GFA) shall be used as retail space that is open to the public. - ii.
+No more than 2,000 square feet of the gross floor area (GFA) shall be used for manufacturing related activity.
+This includes space for production, bottling, packaging, storage, and distribution.

 Establishments with Live and/or Outdoor Entertainment